juliannatruitt/ase285_homework8/Documentation/Design/design.md

 - Interfaces:
 	- Exports the Mongoose model for the Users collection.

+### Password Strength Module (password_strength.js):
+- Make sure that passwords being used are strong enough.
+- Responsibilities:
+	- Password must be strong enough in order for a user to signup.
+	- Password must have at least 1 capital letter, 1 special character, and be at least 8 characters long.

 ## Rationale:
 - To create a seperation of concerns of the module.
 Each module is tasked with a seperate responsibility (following single responsibility principle).